scubbo/pi-tools/k8s-objects/helm-charts/proton-vpn/README.md

 ### OpenVPN creds

-Fetch from [here](https://account.protonvpn.com/account) (note - these are different from your OpenVPN credentials!), then upload with:
+Fetch from [here](https://account.protonvpn.com/account) (note - these are different from your ProtonVPN credentials!), then upload with:

 ```
 kubectl -n proton-vpn create secret generic openvpn-creds --from-literal="VPN_AUTH=<username>;<password>"